 To begin, I’d like to show a list that also appeared in Building Design’s compendium (a small one quite separate from the rankings): The Most Admired Firms of 2012

 As you can see, 3/5 firms just weren’t large enough to make the list, despite the extraordinary quality of the work they’ve accomplished this year.
-Only Gensler and, most notably, Foster & Partners – who are currently working on Masterplans in France and China as well as a plethora of work in New York City (and even one project on the moon) - were able to marry both commercial and professional success.
+Only Gensler and, most notably, Foster & Partners – who are currently working on Masterplans in France and China as well as a plethora of work in New York City (including the controversial renovation of the New York Public Library) - were able to marry both commercial and professional success.

 Of course, a Top 100 list of the “Most Admired” Architecture firms would be incredibly subjective, and thus difficult to rank.
-And Building Design clearly states that their ranking is an objective resource outlining data on the world’s 100 largest firms.
+And Building Design clearly states upfront that their ranking is only a resource outlining data on the world’s 100 largest firms.
 Nothing more.
 However, if this Ranking can’t be a measure of professional success, then surely it should at least be an accurate reflection of commercial success?